Pasadena Wrongful Death Lawyer

 Who Can File for Wrongful Death?

-Although every state has its own laws, the immediate family of a deceased person can usually file a wrongful death claim against the person who caused their death.
+Although every state has laws, the immediate family of a deceased person can usually file a wrongful death claim against the person who caused their death.

 For instance, people who can file for wrongful death in California include: